Financial-Times/engineering-progression/site/pages/faq.md

 ### How can I provide feedback about the competency framework?

 Please speak with your own manager, any Tech Director or Rebecca if you have questions - or suggestions to improve - the competencies or any materials we’re using to communicate them.
+You can also use [GitHub issues](https://github.com/Financial-Times/engineering-progression/issues) (remember these are public) or the <a href="{{site.data.contact.slack.url}}" class="o-typography-link--external">#{{site.data.contact.slack.name}}</a> slack channel.

 ### What happens with the existing Progression Frameworks, the API and the website?